youngsoul/gpg-linefollower/Readme.md

 ![GPG](./media/cover_photo.JPG)

 The Camera View while driving with the dots showing the predictions.
+The blue dot on the left indicates that the model predicted the car should turn left, the center green dot indicates that the model predicted the car should go straight and the red dot on the right indicates that the model predicted the car should turn right.

 ![CamView](./media/driving_roi.gif)
 ----